 See the "the Domes"

 If you ever hear Milwaukee residents cryptically referring to "the Domes," they mean the Mitchell Park Horticultural Conservatory.
 The world's only conoidal glasshouses contain three different climates and samples of the flora associated with each; inside you'll find a desert, a tropical jungle, and a Floral Show, which showcases rotating displays.
-The Domes are open 365 days per year, but admission is free for Milwaukee residents on Mondays from 9 a.m. to 12 p.m.
+The Domes are open 365 days per year, and admission is free for Milwaukee residents on the first Thursday of the month.

 Listen to Jazz in the Park